Blog

 • Warehouses and distribution centers

-• Manufacturing plants
+• Manufacturing plants and factories

-4. Retail Real Estate
+Retail Real Estate

-• Malls and shopping centers
+• Shopping malls and large retail centers

 • Strip‑malls and local retail plazas